Blog

 Why their site is excellent:

 • Oxfam is an excellent example of a standard nonprofit website.
 Their site is very organised, informative and contains several case studies.
-The choice of images with human faces and a green-focused colour palette help them quickly connect with the visitors.
+The choice of images with human faces and a green-focused colour palette helps them quickly connect with the visitors.

 • The site makes it easy to donate and gives several donation options.
 Some of Oxfam’s project pages have intriguing designs taking advantage of full-page images, animations and transition effects.
 These pages help them stand out among other nonprofit donation websites.